-People complain of aching along the inside of the shoulder blade that is annoying tender when pressed.
-It bothers then the most when they are slumped forward at a desk so that the shoulder blades are spread and the chest is closed.
+People complain of aching along the inside of the shoulder blade that is annoyingly tender when pressed.
+It begins to ache when they are slumped forward at a desk so that the shoulder blades are spread and the chest is closed.
 It is sharper and more painful when they press the inside edge of their shoulder blade into a hard surface, like a wooden chair.

-The onset is usually slow, over a long period.
+The onset of this problem is usually slow, over a long period.
 It may have suddenly gotten worse after an unusual period of reaching up and forward.
 This might occur while painting overhead with a short brush or stocking a high shelf.

 I have had chronic problems with these trigger points over the years, even though I have very upright posture.
 They only bother me when a seat presses into them or they are overworked by an inexperienced therapist.
 These trigger points do produce weakness in back exercises where the shoulder blades are pulled together.